vercel-labs/ai-sdk-preview-roundtrips/README.md

-# Automatic Tool Roundtrips Preview
+# Automatic Multiple Tool Steps Preview

-This example demonstrates how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the `streamText` function to automatically handle multiple tool call roundtrips.
+This example demonstrates how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the `streamText` function to automatically handle multiple tool steps.

 ## Deploy your own